Ricardo Rodriguez (footballer): Torino

 On 19 August 2020, Rodriguez signed with Torino on a 4-year deal.

 Rodriguez left the club on 1 July 2024 when his contract expired.
 In his four years with the club, he made 129 appearances across all competitions, scoring one goal.

 Betis

-On 6 August 2024, La Liga club Betis announced the signing of Rodriguez, contract until 30 June 2026.
+On 6 August 2024, La Liga club Real Betis announced the signing of Rodriguez, contract until 30 June 2026.

+Return to Torino

+On 3 September 2026, Rodriguez rejoined Torino, signing a one-year contract with the club.